Nematode: Agriculture and horticulture

 Depending on its species, a nematode may be beneficial or detrimental to plant health.
 From agricultural and horticulture perspectives, the two categories of nematodes are the predatory ones, which kill garden pests; and the pest nematodes, which attack plants, or act as vectors spreading plant viruses between crop plants.
 Predatory nematodes include Phasmarhabditis hermaphrodita which is a lethal parasite of gastropods such as slugs and snails.
 Some members of the genus Steinernema such as Steinernema carpocapsae and Steinernema riobrave are generalist parasites of webworms, cutworms, armyworms, girdlers, some weevils, wood-borers and corn earworm moths.
 These organisms are grown commercially as biological pest control agents which can be used as an alternative to pesticides; their use is considered very safe.
 Plant-parasitic nematodes include several groups causing severe crop losses, taking 10% of crops worldwide every year.
 The most common genera are Aphelenchoides (foliar nematodes), Ditylenchus, Globodera (potato cyst nematodes), Heterodera (soybean cyst nematodes), Longidorus, Meloidogyne (root-knot nematodes), Nacobbus, Pratylenchus (lesion nematodes), Trichodorus, and Xiphinema (dagger nematodes).
 Several phytoparasitic nematode species cause histological damages to roots, including the formation of visible galls (e.g. by root-knot nematodes), which are useful characters for their diagnostic in the field.
 Some nematode species transmit plant viruses through their feeding activity on roots.
 One of them is Xiphinema index, vector of grapevine fanleaf virus, an important disease of grapes, another one is Xiphinema diversicaudatum, vector of arabis mosaic virus.
 Other nematodes attack bark and forest trees.
 The most important representative of this group is Bursaphelenchus xylophilus, the pine wood nematode, present in Asia and America and recently discovered in Europe.
+This nematode is transmitted from tree to tree by sawyer beetles (Monochamus).